Semi-Transparent Labels

 The problem is that the back side of the label is still opaque.
 So let’s assign the same texture there:

 Almost perfect, but we still need to do one thing.
 As you can see, the front and back sides don’t match.
-You need to flip the back image using the Transformation property:
+You need to flip the back image using the Transformation presets button or by configuring UV offset and scale manually:

 Colored Glass

-But what if we need label on a colored–glass bottle?
+What if we need a label on the colored glass?
 Let’s drag an olive glass material onto the bottle:

 Opaque Bottle

 You can use the same techniques for lathe objects, as well.
-Just make another lathe object, in addition to the main one, to be label.
-Make it double–sided, align it around the main object and then repeat the steps above.
+Just make another lathe object for a label, make it double–sided, align it around the main object and then repeat the steps above.

-For both methods it may be a good idea to make the label a child object of the bottle by dragging label onto the bottle in the scene tree.
+For both methods it is a good idea to make the label a child object of the bottle by dragging the label onto the bottle in the scene tree and aligning them after.
+This way the label will also follow the bottle when you move it around, scale or rotate.

 The same transparency trick can be used to make partial labels.
-If you need a small label on just one side of the bottle, all you need is to add some transparent filler around it so it can wrap the bottle, then add a mask to hide reflections.
+If you need a small label on just one side of the bottle, all you need is to add some transparent filler around it, so the label can wrap the bottle, then add a mask to hide reflections.

 Finally, you can make pleasing effects by using the reflection mask alone.
 Remove the label texture, set the Opacity slider to 0 to make the label transparent, then load a pattern as a reflection mask and set the Reflection Tint color to, say, yellow.

-You’ve learned to make semi–transparent labels and fix the issues that may arise.
+You’ve learned how to make semi–transparent labels and fix the issues that may arise.
 Isn’t that great?

 More Tutorials